 Discover the perfect balance between sound, quality and price with Rega.

-If anything, Rega is pragmatic.
-Nothing makes it into a Rega design if it does not have a functional reason to be there.
-If it adds complexity or cost without adding performance, it is not likely to make it into the final product.
 Call it idiosyncratic, but they view a HiFi component as a tool to listen to music.
 It may mean that some new cool feature is absent, or that it isn’t the first to market.
 What it does mean is that you get the best possible device that does exactly what you need.

 You can easily see a high level of cleverness to Rega designs.
 By sharing technologies, parts and manufacturing techniques across multiple models, they are capable of keeping to the mission of ‘sensibly priced’ components.
 This is an area where simplicity really does work for the consumer.
 Sharing most non-essential parts (think knobs and buttons) and some essential parts (think arm castings and transports), Rega can build in a level performance for their basic product that is a direct result of trickle-down engineering.